neo-project/docs/tutorial/en-us/4-blocks/3-Block_creation_broadcasting.md

 # Block Creation by Consensus Nodes
-As discussed in [Introduction to blocks and blockchain](1-Introduction_to_blocks_and_blockchain.md), NEO uses the dBFT mechanism to generate new blocks.
+As discussed in [Introduction to blocks and blockchain](1-Introduction_to_blocks_and_blockchain.md), Neo uses the dBFT mechanism to generate new blocks.
 In short, this means there are a selected amount of consensus nodes, elected by the network, which are required to reach a 2/3 majority agreement on any new potential block.

 For each new block that needs to be generated, one of these nodes is elected as the speaker.
 In the best case scenario, where we have no Byzantine nodes, the speaker node will propose a new block and distribute it to all other consensus nodes for agreement.
 When the speaker node receives enough signatures from other consensus nodes, the block is propagated to the network and final.
 For more details on the dBFT consensus mechanism, have a look at the [whitepaper](../../../docs/en-us/basic/technology/dbft.md).